 Mireya Luis can easily be called a volleyball prodigy.
 By the age of 15, she was already a starter on the Cuban Women's Volleyball National Team.
-That was no ordinary team, it was one of the greatest teams in history, and Mireya was fundamental in their success.
+That was no ordinary team, in fact it was one of the greatest teams in history, and Mireya was fundamental in their success.
 Not unexpectedly, Mireya, along with some of her teammates, are the only female volleyball players that have won three Olympic gold medals.
 The Cuban team was dominant all throughout the 1990s, and that doesn't only include the Olympics.
 Mireya Luis also won two FIVB World Championships, and finished second once.
-She also accumulated titles in Grand Prix's and World Cups, and Panamerican Games.
-When winning all those tournaments, Mireya was a brighter star on a team full of bright stars.
+She also accumulated titles in Grand Prix's and World Cups, and the Panamerican Games.
+When winning all those tournaments, Mireya was a gamechanger on a team full of bright stars.
 She has collected individual awards such MVPs, Best Scorer awards, and Best Spiker awards.

 Attacking and spiking were definitely Mireya's strengths.
 At only 5 foot 10, many wouldn't even think that Mireya could be a volleyball player, much less one of the best in history.
 However, she had a once-in-a-generation jump, breaking vertical jump records and impressing those who didn't know her game.
-With athleticism and scoring abilities, the Cuban team relied heavily on Mireya Luis for scoring, and she corresponded accordingly.
+With such athleticism and scoring ability the Cuban team relied heavily on Mireya Luis for scoring, and she corresponded accordingly.
 Outside of the court, the volleyball player was also an MVP, always serving as a role model and as an idol in her country.